 This neurotransmitter at a cardiac level has an inhibitory effect, which lowers heart rate.
 However, acetylcholine, may also behave as an excitatory neurotransmitter at the neuromuscular level in skeletal muscles.

-What Medications are Usually Used in Dogs for Behavioral Problems?
+What Medications Are Used in Dogs With Behavioral Problems?

 The most common class of drugs used in behavior modification are: benzodiazepines (BZs), monoamine oxidase inhibitors (MAOIs), tricyclic antidepressants (TCAs) and selective serotonin reuptake inhibitors (SSRIs), according to the ASPCA.These medications may be prescribed by a veterinarian or board certified veterinary behaviorist.